Stormancer/plugins/src/Stormancer.Plugins/Party/Stormancer.Server.Plugins.Party/docs/Readme.md

+﻿# OverView
-﻿This module adds player parties related features to a Stormancer application.
+This module adds player parties related features to a Stormancer application.
 It contains a Server application plugin (the [Nuget package](https://www.nuget.org/packages/Stormancer.Server.Plugins.Party)), and a C++ client plugin ([Party.hpp](https://raw.githubusercontent.com/Stormancer/plugins/develop/src/Stormancer.Plugins/Party/cpp/Party.hpp)).

 A player party is a group any player can create, which can be joined by other players afterward.
-A gamefinder is set as part of the party creation parameters and can be changed afterwards.
+A gamefinder is set as part of the party creation settings and can be changed afterwards.
 When all members of a party are in the ready state (set by calling `PartyApi::updatePlayerStatus`), the selected gamefinder is executed, with the current party data (including party settings, member list and member data) as argument.

-The party:
+Main features:
 - Maintains on all party members as well as on the server an updated list of the party members
-- Maintain a party leader, with leadership automatically passed to another player in case of leader disconnection
+- Maintains a party leader, with leadership automatically passed to another player in case of leader disconnection
 - Synchronizes custom party settings (expressed as a string).
 Only the leader can update the party settings.
 - Synchronizes custom data (as a string) for all members.
-Only the corresponding member can updates its data.
+Each party member can only update its own data.
 - Generates invitation codes to enable players to join in a crossplay game.
 - Synchronizes an extensible state, for instance filled by the Gamesession system so that players joining a party already in a gamesession can detect that and join the gamesession.
 - Integrates with the invitation systems of gaming platforms like Steam, PSN, XBoxLive, Nintendo Online and Epic Store to provide a seamless experience for players running the game on the same platform, while retaining crossplay capabilities in the same party.